nxproject/node/docs/README_STATIC.md

 If what was entered does not exist as a file, **index.html** is appended.

-The root path is **ui_folder** and the file must be in that folder or a child folder.
-If the file is not found a 404 Not found error is returned.
+If the resultant path is not found a 404 Not found error is returned.

 And I say maybe a static web system, as I can see where with a bit of code, you can make this route into a processor and modify the files as they are being returned.